Best National Parks in America

 Everyone has heard of the Grand Canyon, and no list of the best U.S. National Parks would be complete without it.
 The Grand Canyon is an area that’s millions of years old, being visited by the earliest people to inhabit the region.

 In fact, there’s evidence of the presence of Native Americans throughout the park, which spans for more than 277 miles.
-The best experience to have when visiting the Grand Canyon is the descent to the floor.
-Throughout the park, you can also find amazing hiking trails, beautiful visuals, and impressive desert landscapes.
+The best experience to have when visiting is the descent to the floor.
+Throughout the park, you can also find miles of hiking trails, beautiful visuals, and impressive desert landscapes.

 There are two separate entrances to the Grand Canyon National Park, the south rim and the north rim.
 These are located hours apart because you have to drive around the canyon.
 The South Rim is a more popular entrance, mainly because the North Rim is at a higher elevation and often impossible to reach during the winter months.